stevanapter/hypertree/README.md

 	The state of the Hypertree is represented as a pair of keytables.
-P 0 represents the current state, and P 1 represents the previous state.  n (the key) is a list of paths to nodes which have been opened, and v is a boolean vector saying whether the corresponding node is open or closed.
+P 0 represents the current state, and P 1 represents the previous state.  n (the key) is a list of paths to nodes which have at any time been opened, and v is a boolean vector saying whether the corresponding node is now open or closed.

 	For example: